lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

 - Continue with dev on preview
-  - UTs for Preview computation & ReadStream (😼 TODO currently HERE 😼)
   - After testing all `1` (nbRows, minColIdx, ...) gives no data
+  - Issue with SparkSession & AsyncFreeSpec it not allows you to have sub-unit-tests (😼 TODO currently HERE 😼)
+  - UTs for Preview computation & ReadStream
 - Building whole execution of preview
   - Job will be launched without saving to DBs for the moment
 - Think about cron jobs not terminated but still here sessions ?